Ammonium bituminosulfonate: Availability

+Pharmacology

+Ichthammol has anti-inflammatory, bactericidal, and fungicidal properties.

-Veterinary
+Veterinary use

 The European Medicines Agency published a summary report on ichthyol-substances (synonym: bituminosulfonates) during the course of the European Maximum Residue Limits (MRL) procedure in veterinary medicine.
 The Committee for Medicinal Products for Veterinary Use (CVMP) decided that due to good tolerance and safety, there is no need to establish an MRL for ichthyol-substances.
 As a result, ichthyol-substances can be applied topically in all mammalian food-producing species without restriction.